VIOLINARTHUR/HKU-DASC7606-A1/README.md

 ## 2.3 Environment Setup
 **Installing Python 3.8+**:
-To use python3, make sure to install version 3.8+ on your local machine.
+To use python3, make sure to install version 3.8+ on your machine.

 **Virtual environment**: The use of a virtual environment via Anaconda is recommended for this project.
 If you choose not to use a virtual environment, it is up to you to make sure that all dependencies are installed.
 To establish a Conda virtual environment, execute the following commands:
 ```bash